WubbGmbaa/synthbloks/README.md

 First-party modules can be found under [bloks](../bloks).
 Technical details about the form factor (which is also called "SynthBloks") can be found [within the documentation](../docs/FormFactor.md).
 A non-comprehensive list of third-party modules will be added to the documentation as needed.
-Modules can be added to this list by [reporting an issue](https://github.com/wubbgmbaa/synthbloks/issues/new).
-(A more appropriate form will be developed eventually)
+Submit a pull request to add modules to the list.

 ### Development
 You can follow the development of this project, among many others, on [Twitch](https://www.twitch.tv/wubb_gmbaa).